hmc-cs111-spring2023/cs111-hw3-CWeismann/free-2.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

 The user interacts with the language by reading and/or writing the notation to a file, which can then be compiled into a more visual-friendly notation, or played out as a MIDI file.
+This allows the DSL to interact with both parts of the domain of music notation: its visual form and its audible form.

 ### Operation (semantics)